shekhargulati/52-technologies-in-2016/02-sbt/README.md

 t2: Task = Task(Write a factorial program,2016-01-11,List(coding),false)
 ```

-We can find all the tasks which are due today by writing the following code.
+We can find all the tasks which are due today by writing the following code:

 ```scala
 scala> val tasks = Seq(t1,t2)